neofodere/SlyMultiTrainer/README.md

   <img src="SlyMultiTrainer/Img/Sly3_Entities.png">
   - Populated on map change
   - "Refresh" button to force reading the game's memory again to parse the FK$X objects list
+  - Search bar to filter through the list
   - When a node is selected:
     - The address of the selected entity is shown and is able to be copied to the clipboard
     - Depending on the entity's properties, it might be possible to edit its local transformation (position, rotation and scale)